A Conference for Theatre Education: For Students, Staff, and Faculty in Higher Education

 KCACTF Region 2 Response Session for The Secret in the Wings at Muskinghum University, OH.

-The Kennedy Center American College Theatre Festival Diversity and Inclusion Statement
+Welcome to The Kennedy Center American College Theater Festival Region 2!